Python-Test-Engineer/PyTest-Cookbook/docs/craig/cv.md

 - TALK: What is the WP REST API and how can I use it to make forms and pages that don’t need to do be reloaded? - WordUp Brighton May 2020.

-- WORKSHOP: WordPress REST API and AJAX Forms - WordCamp Geneva March 2020 EVENT CANCELLED due to virus concerns
+- WORKSHOP: WordPress REST API and AJAX Forms - WordCamp Geneva March 2020 [EVENT CANCELLED due to virus concerns :(

 - TALK - WP-HTML: The marriage of WP and JS Frameworks for expansion, ubiquity and profit - WordCamp Vienna February 2020.